 The Treaty of Kadesh on a cuneiform tablet in the Archaeology Museum, Istanbul

 1 Kings 11:23-25 Shortly afterwards, in c.938BC, King Rezon of Damascus also rebels against Solomon.

 1 Kings 11:26-39 To make matters worse, Jeroboam - one of Solomon’s officials - also turns against him.
 Ahijah, a prophet from Shiloh, tells Jeroboam that - because Solomon has turned away from the LORD and has worshipped Ashtoreth, Chemosh and Molech - Solomon’s son Rehoboam will only rule over two of the twelve tribes of Israel.

 1 Kings 11:40 Solomon tries to kill Jeroboam, but he escapes.
-Jeroboam flees to Egypt to the court of the Egyptian Pharoah ‘Shishak’ (Ramesses II) (see the feature on Pharoah Shishak in the next section).
+Jeroboam flees to Egypt to the court of the Egyptian Pharaoh ‘Shishak’ (Ramesses II) (see the feature on Pharaoh Shishak in the next section).

 1 Kings 11:41-43 Solomon dies in 931BC and is buried in the City of David (Zion).
 He is succeeded by his unpopular son Rehoboam.